gotm-model/gotm-model-hugo/content/blog/kondo.md

 type = "blog"
 +++

 The file - kondo.F90 - is one of the oldest and least changed in the GOTM repository.
-An yet - it had issues.
+And still - it had issues.

 <!--more-->